markusheer/pathmarks/README.md

 ## Development

-The development setup for this extension is based on grunt and bower.
-Please setup node, grunt and bower and use 'grunt bower' to get all the external libraries ready.
+The development setup for this extension is based on node and webpack.